dominikjaeckle/lensbrush/README.md

 ```

 Please note that the extent method returns an array which contains three values: <br/>
-1.center x-value of the lens <br/>
+1. center x-value of the lens <br/>
-2.center y-value of the lens <br/>
+2. center y-value of the lens <br/>
-3.radius
+3. radius

 ```javascript
 brush.extent();